alexbenfica/benfica-check-links/README.md

 # What does it do?

-Allow you to check for broken links from a base url.
+Allows you to check for broken links in all internal pages of a website.

 It is used for some specific tasks:
 - find broken urls on pages